-8.0 PROJECT SCHEDULE
+9.0 PROJECT SCHEDULE

 The preliminary project schedule is based upon on turnkey Engineering Procurement and Construction approach.
-Based on comparable type and size projects in various "brown field areas", the proposed package boiler plant is expected to be completed and commissioned in approximately forty eight to fifty four (48-54) months from permit application.
-PB Power has developed a preliminary project schedule as illustrated in Figure 8-1.
-The critical path for the schedule will be the long lead items including the package boilers with estimated delivery of approximately 12 months.
-The following is a summary of anticipated activities during the project implementation program for the proposed package boiler plant.
+Based on comparable type and size projects in various brown field areas, the proposed upgrade of Unit 10/100 with addition of package boilers is expected to be completed and commissioned in approximately forty-eight to fifty-four (48-54) months from permit application.
+PB Power has developed a preliminary project schedule as illustrated in Figure 9-1.
+The critical path for the schedule will be the long lead items including the SCR/CO catalyst systems and package boilers with estimated delivery of approximately 10 to 12 months.
+The following is a summary of anticipated activities during the project implementation program for the proposed upgrade of Annex Unit.

-8.1 Permitting Phase
+9.1 Permitting Phase